30% OFF Tempcover fee in our app

 These vehicles do not have any structural damage and this category is given to repairable vehicles, where the owner and/or insurance company decided not to proceed with repairing the vehicle.

-Your options for how and where to sell your damaged car will largely depend on which category of damage your vehicle falls into.
-As well as selling your car for scrap or salvage, there are networks of buyers who specialise in faulty or damaged vehicles, so don’t despair as you may still be able to get a competitive price.
 If a vehicle is scrapped, it will often be an end-of-life vehicle and will be taken to a government Authorised Treatment Facility (ATF), where it will go through a depollution process before being safely disposed of and recycled.
 Payments for scrap can vary between companies and also depend on the vehicle, so be sure to shop around and compare offers.

 Can you trade in a damaged car?

 Yes, although the nature and scale of the damage will impact the price or part-exchange equivalent value you’re offered.
-A dealership might feel there is still money to be made from the car, or from selling it for parts.
-Similarly, if the dealer has another car of the same make and model as yours that’s sustained a different kind of damage, then it might be possible to use parts from one to repair the other.
+A dealership might feel there is still money to be made from the car or from selling it for parts.

 How do you sell a car privately?

-Selling your car privately is usually the best way to get the most money for your old vehicle, but it’s also the most time-consuming and labour intensive for you.
 Of course, if you’re willing to put the time and effort in, it can definitely be worthwhile.
 You’ll be cutting out any middlemen, whether online or via a dealership, who could charge you a fee for their time, so the money from the sale will go straight into your own pocket.
-Here is our list of top tips for selling your car privately before, during and after the sale:

-• Ensure your car is in the best possible condition – before taking any photos make sure you clean your car thoroughly and consider paying for any minor repairs that might enhance the saleability of the car, without cutting into your potential profit.
+• Ensure your car is in the best possible condition – Before taking any photos, make sure you clean your car thoroughly and consider paying for any minor repairs that might enhance the saleability of the car, without cutting into your potential profit.

 • Find all the spare keys and accessories

-• Consider getting a MOT done – A car which has just had its MOT is much more attractive (and less of an unknown quantity) than one which needs one.
+• Consider getting an MOT – A car which has just had its MOT is much more attractive (and less of an unknown quantity) than one which needs one.
 There are no guarantees of course, but having a recent MOT can go a long way to reassuring prospective buyers that they are not going to have any unpleasant surprises with your car.

 • How will you attract buyers? – You’ve got the car spick and span; you’ve got your paperwork ready and you’ve set a price.
 The next challenge is to bring your car to the attention of potential buyers.

 • Where to advertise your car? – Thanks to the internet and social media it’s now easier than ever to get your car seen by thousands of potential buyers.
-You can still use traditional online sales site like AutoTrader or Gumtree, but this can come with costs depending on your advert.
+You can still use traditional online sales sites like AutoTrader or Gumtree, but this can come with costs depending on your advert.
 If you don’t want to pay for any online advertising, try Facebook Marketplace, various local buy/sell Facebook groups, or even dedicated car club or enthusiasts pages.
 You can also try searching for specific hashtags or accounts on Twitter.
 If you’re more traditional and prefer to advertise offline, you can try newsagents in your area or classified adverts, but this could come with a small cost.
 You can also stick ‘for sale’ signs in your car with a contact number, so buyers can see it while you’re driving around, or while it’s parked up.
 Obviously, you should tell your friends, family or colleagues that you’re selling your car too – they might be looking to buy and can also help spread the word.

 • Writing the advert – When it comes to writing your car listing or advert, you want to be as honest as possible while at the same time selling your car in the best possible way.
-Here’s a checklist of key information to include:
+Here’s a checklist of key information to include: Make & model, Engine size, Engine type, Mileage, Age, Condition, Date of last MOT (especially if you’ve just had one done)

-• Photos advertising your car – It’s important to make sure that the photos are well-lit, so it doesn’t look like you’re trying to hide anything, and you can show off your freshly-cleaned vehicle.
+• Photos advertising your car – These could make or break the advert, so we’ve put together some additional advice.
+It’s important to make sure that the photos are well-lit, so it doesn’t look like you’re trying to hide anything, and you can show off your freshly cleaned vehicle.
 Try to include multiple shots of the cars from various angles, including images of the boot, under the bonnet and the interior.
 If there are major dents or scratches that are so prominent you had to mention them in your advert, be sure to include a close-up photo.
 This way buyers will know what to expect and it will save you having to waste your and the buyer’s time.

 Now that you’ve got your car prepped and the advertising campaign has begun, it’s almost time to sell it: